sodadata/docs/soda-cl/freshness.md

 | ✓ | Apply a dataset filter to partition data during a scan; see [example](#example-with-dataset-filter). | [Scan a portion of your dataset]({% link soda-cl/optional-config.md %}#scan-a-portion-of-your-dataset) |

 #### Example with check name

+KNOWN ISSUE: Adding a customized name for a freshness check does not work.
+(CORE-12)

 ```yaml
 checks for dim_product: